karlomikus/bar-assistant/README.md

 ## Contributing

-TODO, Fork and create a pull request...
+Bar Assistant is a basic Laravel application.
+Once you have setup your PHP dev environment and followed manual installation steps you can start working on the code.

+Feel free to create a pull request or open a issue with bugs/feature ideas.

 ## License